php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     name" and other _namespace parts_ - including potentially a "package name", could follow this structure `\<Vendor Name>\(<Namespace Parts>\)*<Class Part>`.

-2. At least one _namespace prefix_ of each _qualified class name_ MUST
+2. At least one _sub-namespace_ of each _qualified class name_ MUST
 correspond to a _resource base_, using the following rules:

     a.
-A _namespace prefix_ MAY correspond to more than one _resource base_.
+A _sub-namespace_ MAY correspond to more than one _resource base_.
     (The order in which a _conforming autoloader_ processes more than one corresponding _resource base_ is outside the scope of this spec.)

     b.
-To prevent conflicts, different _namespace prefixes_ SHOULD NOT correspond to the same _resource base_.
+To prevent conflicts, different _sub-namespacees_ SHOULD NOT correspond to the same _resource base_.

 3. The resources MUST be laid out so that an autoloader can perform the following steps to locate and eventually include the correct _resource_:

-  1. For each _namespace prefix_ of the _qualified class name_, determine
+  1. For each _sub-namespace_ of the _qualified class name_, determine
   all _resource bases_ associated with it, if any.

-  2. For every combination of _namespace prefix_ and _resource base_ found,
+  2. For every combination of _sub-namespace_ and _resource base_ found,
   take the _relative class name_  replace every _namespace separator_ in
   it with a _scheme_-appropriate separator.
 Append the ".php" suffix, and append the result to the _resource base_.
 The result will be refered to